-- Use of a backstay by securing an appropriately rated rope from the limb used as the load-bearing rigging point back to a higher point on the main trunk or other suitable limb. - Installation of an additional and separate rigging system that utilizes supporting members, other than those already in use by the primary lowering point, in an effort to have both rigging systems share the load force. - 9.2.10 A method of verbal, audible, or visual communication shall be discussed and established during the job briefing prior to the start of removal or rigging operations.
-The verbal, audible, or visual communication system shall use an established command-and-response-and-acknowledge system, which may include prearranged, two-way hand signals.
-The communication method shall be clearly understood and used during all rigging operations. - 9.2.11 Workers aloft (either climbing the tree or from an aerial device) shall verify a communication system with arborists and other workers on the ground. - 9.2.12 A ground worker should be designated to maintain control of the drop zone and participate in the three-part communication with the worker aloft, verifying whether the drop zone is clear.
+- Use of a backstay by securing an appropriately rated rope from the limb used as the load-bearing rigging point back to a higher point on the main trunk or other suitable limb. - Installation of an additional and separate rigging system that utilizes supporting members, other than those already in use by the primary lowering point, in an effort to have both rigging systems share the load force. - 9.2.11 A method of verbal, audible, or visual communication shall be discussed and established during the job briefing prior to the start of removal or rigging operations.
+The verbal, audible, or visual communication system shall use an established command-and-response system, which may include prearranged, two-way hand signals.
+The communication method shall be clearly understood and used during all rigging operations. - 9.2.12 Arborists aloft (either climbing the tree or from an aerial device) shall verify a communication system with arborists and other workers on the ground. - 9.2.13 A ground worker should be designated to maintain control of the drop zone and participate in communication, per Section 3.4.9, with the arborist aloft, verifying whether the drop zone is clear. - 9.2.14 A drop zone shall be established prior to the start of rigging operations.
+Workers shall stay out of the drop zone until it has been communicated that it is safe to enter by a qualified arborist, a qualified arborist trainee, or the arborist aloft directly involved in the rigging operation.